 Organizational skills

 If you’ve worked in a restaurant before, you know that tables fill up quickly during the lunch and dinner rush.
-Include your organizational skills so employers know you can:
+Be sure to highlight organizational skills on your resume so employers know you won’t spin.

 If you can handle feedback and criticism well, respond quickly to different issues, and stay calm, then mention these qualities on your resume.
 Illustrating that you’re an excellent problem solver can also lead to management positions.